atlas-brown/rt/implementation.md

 The final FST is the composition of the two FSTs.

+If `-w` flag is used, the above construction may output additional characters, i.e., `[^[:alnum:]_]`.
+We assume the pattern does not start with/end with these characters, so we can compose the above FST with the pattern with prefix/suffix added to the pattern and the FST that without the prefix/suffix to get the final correct FST.

 **Whole Stream Reasoning:** The above composed FST is a functional FST.
 We can transform it into a whole-stream-based-to-whole-stream-based FST: for all final states, add a transition that accepts "\n" and outputs epsilon to the initial state.

 #### No Operation-Related Flags